Counterfactual Forecasting for Panel Data: Introduction

-\textit{Related works.}~ Recent advances address matrix completion and treatment effect estimation via low-rank factor models, however these works do not exploit temporal dynamics of the factors, and do not conduct forecasting \citep{bai2021matrix, jin2021factor, cahan2023factor, xiong2023large, agarwal2023causal, choi2024matrix}. \citet{goldin2022forecasting} propose SyNBEATS -- a neural network-based method with synthetic controls that performs post-treatment counterfactual estimation.
+Recent advances address matrix completion and treatment effect estimation via low-rank factor models, however these works do not exploit temporal dynamics of the factors, and do not conduct forecasting \citep{bai2021matrix, jin2021factor, cahan2023factor, xiong2023large, agarwal2023causal, choi2024matrix}. \citet{goldin2022forecasting} propose SyNBEATS -- a neural network-based method with synthetic controls that performs post-treatment counterfactual estimation.
 However they do not provide theoretical guarantees, and do not leverage the latent dynamics to forecast out-of-sample.
-Another limitation of SyNBEATS is its reliance on a fully observed pre-treatment panel, which prevents it from addressing missing entries in control units before the intervention. \citet{pang2022bayesian} propose a Bayesian alternative to synthetic control methods and consider autoregressive factors in the model, however do not address the out-of-sample forecast performance and lacks theoretical guarantees. \citet{ben2023estimating, chen2023multi} incorporate multi-task Gaussian process to model the potential outcome dynamics, however do not conduct forecasting. \citet{agarwal2020multivariate, alomar2024samossa} address forecasting in panel data under missing observations with Multivariate singular spectrum analysis (mSSA) that addresses low rank assumption and time varying deterministic factors with singular spectrum, but does not accommodate stochastic and serially correlated factors with non-singular spectra.
+Another limitation of SyNBEATS is its reliance on a fully observed pre-treatment panel, which prevents it from addressing missing entries in control units before the intervention. \citet{pang2022bayesian} propose a Bayesian alternative to synthetic control methods and consider autoregressive factors in the model, however do not address the out-of-sample forecast performance and lacks theoretical guarantees. \citet{ben2023estimating, chen2023multi} incorporate multi-task Gaussian process to model the potential outcome dynamics, however do not conduct forecasting. \citet{agarwal2020multivariate, alomar2024samossa} address forecasting in panel data under missing observations with Multivariate singular spectrum analysis (mSSA) that addresses low rank assumption and deterministic dynamic factors with singular spectrum, but does not accommodate stochastic and serially correlated factors with non-singular spectra.
+Some related Neural CDE-based methods \citep{lim2018forecasting, seedat2022continuous, vanderschueren2023accounting} model counterfactual outcomes using high-capacity encoder-decoder architectures and continuous-time dynamics, which are computationally demanding, and require stronger treatment and overlap assumptions, and do not provide theoretical guarantees.
+Hence these methods are not well suited for small-panels and unit $\times$ horizon counterfactual forecasting settings driven by latent factors.